remysucre/gj-vs-binary/README.md

 The plan first joins R with S on x, then joins the result with T on y and z, so on and so forth.
 We convert this to a variable ordering for GJ simply by traversing the plan:
 1. The first variable is x, taken from the first join of R, S on x.
-2. The second variable can be either y or z; suppose we pick y, which will lead GJ to intersect R, T **, U and V**.
+2. The second variable can be either y or z; suppose we pick y, which will lead GJ to intersect R, T, **U and V**.
 3. The third variable is z, intersecting S, T and U.
 The GJ algorithm looks like the following:
 ```